-We believe that, under current U.S. federal income tax law, some portion of the distributions you receive from us will constitute dividends and, if you are an individual that is a citizen or resident of the U.S. and that meets certain holding period and other requirements, such dividends will be treated as "qualified dividend income" subject to tax at preferential rates.
+We believe that, under current U.S. federal income tax law, some portion of the distributions you receive from us will constitute dividends and, if you are an individual that is a citizen or resident of the United States and that meets certain holding period and other requirements, such dividends will be treated as "qualified dividend income" subject to tax at preferential rates.
 See Item.
 10.E.
-"Additional Information-Taxation-Tax Consequences of Holding Class A Common Shares-Taxation of dividends paid on Class A common shares" for information regarding the eligibility requirements for "qualified dividend income" and for a discussion of proposed legislation that, if enacted, would prevent dividends paid by us from constituting qualified dividend income.
+"Additional Information-Taxation-Tax Consequences of Holding Class A Common Shares -Taxation of dividends paid on Class A common shares" for information regarding the eligibility requirements for "qualified dividend income."